02 Feb Communicating governance

 Recognising the important role which a strong corporate governance regime has to play in delivering good corporate outcomes, in 2018 the London Stock Exchange (LSE) revised its requirements in respect of corporate governance for AIM listed companies.
 With effect from the 28 September 2018, new regulations required all AIM companies to disclose not only which corporate governance code applied to their organisation but also how the company complied with the code.
 Companies also had to provide an explanation in the event of any of their practices varying from the advertised corporate governance regime.

-Partly in response to this new requirement the Quoted Companies Alliance (QCA) took the opportunity to revise its recommended corporate governance code for AIM companies.
+Partly in response to this new requirement the Quoted Companies Alliance (QCA) took the opportunity to revise its recommended corporate governance code for AIM companies to include guidance on communicating governance.
 That new code set out ten principles of corporate governance which together looked to deliver growth, maintain a dynamic management framework, and promote communication as a means of building trust.

 To mark the first anniversary of the LSE regulation change, the Quoted Companies Alliance commissioned a survey to ascertain how companies have adapted to working within a defined corporate governance framework.
 Although 68% of AIM companies had previously followed a corporate governance regime, the requirement to do so has resulted in 89% of AIM companies adopting the QCA code.